 A muffin top doesn’t mean you’re fat.
 It just indicates that the jeans are either too tight or sit too low.

-Choosing the Right Wash
+How to Choose the Right Wash

 Dark blue is the most versatile color for jeans.
 A pair of dark blue jeans can be dressed up or down and can be worn with the most number of outfits in your wardrobe.